newgentdigital/kloey/README.md

 <!-- ABOUT -->
 ## newgentdigital/kloey
 Kloey is a Discord bot designed and developed to be used by the employees at Newgent Digital & Co.
-The sole intent of Kloey the Discord bot is to make communications and interactions between customer and employees more efficent and easy then before.
+Kloey's sole intent is to make communications and interactions between customers and employees more efficient and easy than before.

 Stop working hard.
 Your workflow deserves more respect.